hsci-r/flopo-formats/README.md

 ### Examples

+Print out the annotations from the layer `Metaphor` to a CSV file:

 ```
 flopo-export -a Metaphor -I webanno/ -o metaphors.csv
 ```

-Prints out the annotations from the layer `Metaphor` to a CSV file.
+Show the indirect quotes from a single document:

 ```
 $ flopo-export -a IQuote -i 99860144 -t -d '       ' | cut -f 6,8